shijithpk/twitter_list_mgmt/README.md

 tlm.add_to_list1_from_list2(list1, list2)
 ```

 **2.** <a name="2"></a>**Add members to your list from several other lists** — 'multiple_lists' is a python list of twitter list ids.
+(To comply with Twitter's rate limits, only upto 1000 members can be added in a day.)
 ```
 tlm.add_to_list1_from_multiple_lists(list1, multiple_lists)
 ```

 **3.** <a name="3"></a>**Remove members from your list who are in another list** — Let's say you have a twitter list on covid that's a mix of experts and journalists, and you want it to have experts only.
 Now you can remove many of the journalists from it manually, but you can also do it in an automated fashion by getting a list of science/health journalists.
-Using this function, if any of your list members are on that journalist list, they'll be removed. 'list1' here is your list.
+Using this function, if any of your list members are on that journalist list, they'll be removed. 'list1' here is your list id.
 ```
 tlm.remove_from_list1_based_on_list2(list1, list2)
 ```

-**4.** <a name="4"></a>**Remove members from your list who are in any of the other lists specified**
+**4.** <a name="4"></a>**Remove members from your list who are in any of the other lists specified** — 'list1' here is your list id and 'multiple_lists' is a python list of twitter list ids.
 ```
 tlm.remove_from_list1_based_on_multiple_lists(list1,multiple_lists)
 ```

 **5.** <a name="5"></a>**Create a new list that combines members from several lists** — 'multiple_lists' is the python list containing the twitter list ids and 'list_name' is the name for the new list.
+(The Twitter list created is set as 'private' but can be made 'public' later.)
 ```
 tlm.create_list_union(multiple_lists,list_name)
 ```